swdrop/vs-archive-project/README.md

 ## Where to start for each interview:
 1. From the [/metadata](https://github.com/swdrop/vs-archive-project/tree/612b461669bf237c7dab1d20db940b0a365a5e4f/metadata) directory, download the template file [vs_metadata_template.csv](https://github.com/swdrop/vs-archive-project/blob/ed7f08638c6ded2f4b809ccfba85b32ab56013a2/metadata/vs_metadata_template.csv).
-2. Open template, add any known metadata for the interview and save the updated file using the interview date and guest name in the following naming format: yyyy-mm-dd-guest-name_metadata.csv
+2. Open template, add any known metadata for the interview and save the updated file using the interview date and guest name in the following naming format: yyyy-mm-dd-guest-name_metadata.csv.
 3. Upload the _metadata.csv file to [vs-archive-project/interviews](https://github.com/swdrop/vs-archive-project/tree/33989127869e42d46d99c08327e7e5c07bbb2a41/interviews).
 This will trigger the creation of a new folder that contains the _metadata.csv file.
 4. Check [vs-archive-project/interviews](https://github.com/swdrop/vs-archive-project/tree/33989127869e42d46d99c08327e7e5c07bbb2a41/interviews) to confirm new folder was created, and use this folder for any future file uploads related to this interview.